robinmoisson/staticrypt/cli/README.md

 ### Why do we embed the whole crypto-js library in each encrypted file by default?

 Some adblockers used to see the `crypto-js.min.js` served by CDN, think that's a crypto miner and block it.
 If you don't want to include it and serve from a CDN instead, you can add `--embed false`.

+### Why does staticrypt create a config file?

+The "Remember me" feature stores the user password hashed and salted in the browser's localStorage, so it needs the salt to be the same each time you encrypt otherwise the user would be logged out when you encrypt the page again.
+The config file is a way to store the salt in between runs, so you don't have to remember it and pass it manually.

+When deciding what salt to use, staticrypt will first look for a `--salt` flag, then try to get the salt from the config file, and if it still doesn't find a salt it will generate a random one.
+It then saves the salt in the config file.

+If you don't want staticrypt to create or use the config file, you can set `--config none` to disable it.

+The salt isn't secret, so you don't need to worry about hiding the config file.

 ## 🙏 Contribution